Swedish Transport Administration electric road program: Electreon

 Trafikverket assessed a wireless electric road system (WERS) with inductive coils using technology by Electreon, an Israeli startup.
 Testing was scheduled to begin in 2020.
 The system is made of short sections containing copper coils that energize when a vehicle is driving over them and switch off when it's passed, and it supports power metering and a billing for the energy consumed.
 The system is estimated to have a maintenance period of 5 years for roadside equipment and about 10 years for in-road equipment.

 Electreon first tested receivers nominally capable of up to 25 kW, installing three 25 kW receivers on an electric bus, and subsequently five 20 kW receivers on an electric truck that achieved an average transfer rate of 14 kW per receiver.
 The pilot was scheduled to conclude in March 2022, however Electreon has requested an extension for another year so it can test receivers nominally capable of 30 kW.
 Testing has been extended in late 2022 by another two years to assess seasonal damage and maintenance.

-The German Ministry of Economy, BMWK, tested infrastructure by Electreon in 2023 with a bus equipped with inductive coils that receive power from a 200-meter strip of transmitters under the road surface.
-The receivers were able to collect 64.3% of the power emitted from the transmitters.
-Installation proved complex and costly, and finding suitable locations for the coils' roadside power cabinets proved difficult.
-The Coventry University dynamic charging project DynaCoV found wireless electric roads financially infeasible, using itemized costs provided in 2021 by Electreon.